mlchethanupb/myworks/storage/minutes/Minutes_03.07.2020.md

 ## Action Points

 •	Check ssh login .
 •	Multi node Kubernetes setup.
-(Master no
+(Master node only)
+•	From different categories (Message broker, Cache, Database) select one or more category by your choice.
+•	Propose scenarios for categories.
+•	Which components, parameters are going to use.
+•	Why and how metrics are going to be measure.
+•	Present the approach for given task on 10th July.